nzakas/understandinges6/manuscript/13-Modules.md

 #### Using Modules With `<script>`

 The default behavior of the `<script>` element is to load JavaScript files as scripts (not modules).
-This happens when the `type` attribute is missing and also when the `type` attribute contains a JavaScript content type (such as `"text/javascript"`).
+This happens when the `type` attribute is missing or when the `type` attribute contains a JavaScript content type (such as `"text/javascript"`).
 The `<script>` element can then execute inline code or load the file specified in `src`.
 To support modules, the `"module"` value was added as a `type` option.
 Setting `type` to `"module"` tells the browser to load any inline code or code contained in the file specified by `src` as a module instead of a script.
 Here's a simple example:

 ```html
 <!-- load a module JavaScript file -->